Robust Sparse Mean Estimation via Sum of Squares: Introduction

 \subsubsection{Achieving Near-optimal Error for Gaussian Inliers}

 The first polynomial-time algorithm for robustly learning an arbitrary Gaussian (in the dense setting) was given in \cite{DKKLMS16}.
-Specifically, that work showed how to robustly estimate the mean in $\ell_2$-norm and the covariance in Mahalanobis norm up to an error of $\tilde{O}(\eps)$ using $\tilde{O}(d^2/\eps^2)$ samples.
+In particular, that work shows how to robustly estimate the mean in $\ell_2$-norm and the covariance in Mahalanobis norm up to an error of $\tilde{O}(\eps)$ using $\tilde{O}(d^2/\eps^2)$ samples.
 It is not clear how to directly adapt the approach of \cite{DKKLMS16} to the sparse setting, while achieving the desired sample complexity of $\poly(k, \log(d), 1/\eps)$.
-Instead, our starting point will be the recent work~\cite{kothari2021polynomial}, which gave nearly matching guarantees for the dense Gaussian setting using the SoS method.
-The difficulty of matching the \cite{DKKLMS16} guarantees using sum-of-squares lies in the fact that standard SoS approaches typically require concentration of degree-$t$ polynomials to obtain error $O(\eps^{1-1/t})$; the parameter $t$ would need to be roughly $\sqrt{\log(1/\eps)}$ to get error of $\tilde{O}(\eps)$. \cite{kothari2021polynomial} was able to achieve this result using SoS certifiability of bounded moments only up to degree four.
+Our starting point will be the recent work by~\cite{kothari2021polynomial} that was able to (nearly) match the aforementioned guarantees (for the dense Gaussian setting) using the SoS method.
+The difficulty of achieving this lies in the fact that standard SoS approaches usually require concentration of degree-$t$ polynomials to get error $O(\eps^{1-1/t})$; and $t$ would need to be $\sqrt{\log(1/\eps)}$ to make this $\tilde{O}(\eps)$. \cite{kothari2021polynomial} was able to achieve this result using SoS certifiability of bounded moments only up to degree $4$.